Music, poetry, and prose celebrated the achievements of black Americans.

 Established in 1991, Pingry’s Athletics Hall of Fame seeks to honor those individuals and teams who have contributed significantly to the school’s great tradition of athletics.
-The Pingry School believes greatly in the benefits of strong athletics as a part of the well rounded student.
-Along with athletic prowess, the virtues of teamwork, good citizenship, and integrity are celebrated in the Athletics Hall of Fame.
+Pingry believes in the benefits of strong athletics as a part of the well-rounded student.
+Along with athletic prowess, the virtues of teamwork, good citizenship, and integrity are also celebrated in the Athletics Hall of Fame.

 The Athletics Hall of Fame has now grown to include players, coaches and teams representing both men and women in virtually every sport offered at Pingry, another testament to Pingry’s excellence in athletics.

 To nominate a Pingry graduate, coach, or team for the Athletics Hall of Fame, please use this online nomination form or contact Maureen Maher, Associate Director of Alumni Relations, at (908) 647-7058 or firstname.lastname@example.org.

 The principal criteria for the Letter-In-Life are (i) an alumnus or alumnae who has or has had a distinguished career in professional and/or civic life which has brought honor to Pingry and (ii) the relationship which the recipient has maintained with Pingry.

 |2016||John B. Brescher, Jr. '65|